What should be my first step?

 When should I take the LSAT?

-The LSAT is administered four times a year.
-However, we highly recommend you take the October LSAT during the fall that you are applying or the June LSAT before the fall that you apply.
+The earlier, the better.
+The LSAT is administered five times a year.
+We highly recommend you take the October LSAT during the fall that you are applying or the June or July LSAT the summer beforehand.
 Your other options are in February and December.

 Can I take the LSAT more than once?

-Your LSAT scores are valid for up to five years.
+Your LSAT scores are valid for five years.

 How should I prepare for the LSAT?